elyons/Joining_the_group/Rotation-students.md

 # Rotation and Graduate Students
-This document lists the expectations for rotation students joining my lab.
+This document lists the expectations for students joining my lab.
 Some content is borrowed from: https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005709

 # What you can expect from me
 * I am committed to mentoring you now and in the future.
 This will be geared towards the future career that you want, be it in industry, government, academic, etc.  I am committed to your education and training while in my group, and to advising and guiding your career development.
 I will work to promote you and your work.